pthomas92/CD4bs-mAb-Infusion/README.md

-# Data and code availability for publication of Thomas *et al.,* 2023
+# Code availability for publication of Thomas *et al.,* 2023

 ## Data

-Data provided in the data/ directory:
+Data provided in the following data dryad link:
-- Paired VH and VK sequencing data from antigen specific B cells
-- Unpaired bulk VH sequencing data from IgG enriched plasma cells
-- Experimental affinity calculated per well

 Sequence data is provided in Changeo format<sup>1</sup> `CLONE` column contains lineage definition and is consistent between antigen specific VH and bulk VH sequences: